raacker/raacker.github.io/_posts/2022-04-21-swift-note-types-basics.md

 ```
 <br/>

-#### Static Metatype, .self
+### Static Metatype, .self

 In Swift, .self is called **static metatype** or "compile time type of an instance".
-This code should look a lot comfortable now for you.
+This code should look a lot comfortable for you now.

 ```swift
 let myType: Int.Type = Int.self